zhanksun/zhanksun.github.io/_pages/ideas.md

 ## Ongoing

+1. Simulation optimization
+  * Bayesian optimization; IPA
+  * Shift extension/scheduling
-1. FT routing modeling paper: proof of results; try different patient classifications and compare their performances (by admit, LOS, chance of FT) (Target: with the redundancy modeling, we can try **Operations Research**)
+2. FT routing modeling paper: proof of results; try different patient classifications and compare their performances (by admit, LOS, chance of FT) (Target: with the redundancy modeling, we can try **Operations Research**)
     * **Perhaps we can consider a shadow patient**, with a focus on CTAS3, or patients in the middle.
 Refer to two papers in Notability.
 This could be a nice queueing analysis.
 7. ED patient prioritization (Target: **Management Science**)
     1. Choice model: waiting for room (patient chosen by nurses): Chicago booth group has a similar study